 Topics covered: bending techniques – laminations – Florentine style – Venetian style – internal blocks – jointing Florentine styles – butt-jointing – block installation – binding and perflings

-The armrest has become popular with many version popping as Luthiers attempt to put their own spin on it.
-But the bottom line is; the arm rest is here to stay and you are going to get request to perform achievable but tricky operation.
+The armrest has become popular, with many versions popping up as Luthiers attempt to put their own spin on it.
+But the bottom line is: the arm rest is here to stay and you are going to get requests to perform this achievable but tricky operation.
 In this one day session, your instructor will demonstrate the trick to achieving a clean appearing, stable version to offer to your customers.

 Topics covered: designs – bevel terminations – internal blocks – cutting binding and perfling slots – rest top and side perfling slot – cutting bevel – fitting bevel veneer – final clean up